Skyline Elementary School serves 302 students in grades Prekindergarten-4.

 The student:teacher ratio of 14:1 is higher than the Missouri state level of 13:1.

 Minority enrollment is 2% of the student body (majority Black and Hispanic), which is lower than the Missouri state average of 31% (majority Black).

 - Grades: Prekindergarten-4

 - Overall Testing Rank: Top 1% in MO

 - Source: National Center for Education Statistics (NCES), MO Dept. of Education

 Skyline Elementary School ranks among the top 20% of public schools in Missouri for:

 Reading/Language Arts Proficiency

-Skyline Elementary School's student population of 252 students has declined by 5% over five school years.
+Skyline Elementary School's student population of 302 students has grown by 13% over five school years.

 The teacher population of 22 teachers has stayed relatively flat over five school years.